 It’s crucial that brands understand the experiences they provide and whether or not they satisfy the needs of customers, employees, and beyond.
-Effective market segmentation is crucial to that goal.
-Every business should know the ins and outs of how their marketing, advertising, and sales team measures up.
-Here’s a brief introduction into the thinking behind market segmentation.
+Effective market segmentation is critical to that goal.
+Every business should know the ins and outs of how their marketing, advertising, and sales team measure up.

 What Is Market Segmentation?